wrijugh/AskWriju/README.md

 # Ask Wriju a Question
 This is a repository to ask *questions* you might have to Wriju.
-You can post this question in the [Issues page](https://github.com/wrijugh/AskWriju/issues)
+You can post the question in the [Github Issues.](https://github.com/wrijugh/AskWriju/issues)

 I will try to address them on a regular basis.
+For immediate attention please reach out to me at mt Twitter handle.

 You can follow me in [Twitter @wrijugh](https://twitter.com/wrijugh) or [LinkedIn](https://www.linkedin.com/in/wrijughosh).
 I also blog at [https://wriju.wordpress.com/](https://wriju.wordpress.com/)